datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 This specification utilises the various terms outlined within [@!DATARIGHTPLUS-ROSETTA].

+# Providers

+Providers are **REQUIRED** to deliver a number of authorisation and resource server capabilities.

+## Authorisation Server

+In addition to other provisions incorporated within the relevant ecosystem set, the Provider authorisation server **SHALL**:

+1. Support the [@!RFC6749] `scope` parameter with possible values outlined within [Authorisation Scopes](#name-authorisation-scopes);

-# Authorisation Scopes
+### Authorisation Scopes

-Technical authorisation scopes are defined between Provider and Initiator and permit access to resource server endpoints.
+Possible `scope` values to be provided by the Initiator to the Provider are documented below.
 In addition, this specification also outlines the title and a simple description of the language to use to describe the data set referred to as Data Set Language.

 Providers and Initiators **SHALL** utilise the prescribed authorisation scopes and Data Set Language when seeking Consumer authorisation: